Draw-a-Person test

-The Draw-a-Person test (DAP, DAP test, or Goodenough–Harris Draw-a-Person test) is a psychological projective personality or cognitive test in which the test subject uses simple art supplies to produce depictions of people.
+The Draw-a-Person test (DAP, DAP test), Draw-A-Man test (DAM), or Goodenough–Harris Draw-a-Person test is a type of test in the domain of psychology.
+It is both a personality test, specifically projective test, and a cognitive test.
+The test subject uses simple art supplies to produce depictions of people.
 It is used to evaluate children and adolescents for a variety of purposes.

 History

 Developed originally by Florence Goodenough in 1926, this test was first known as the Goodenough Draw-a-Man test.
 It is detailed in her book titled Measurement of Intelligence by Drawings.
 Dale B. Harris later revised and extended the test and it is now known as the Goodenough–Harris Drawing Test.
 The revision and extension is detailed in his book Children's Drawings as Measures of Intellectual Maturity (1963).

 Psychologist Julian Jaynes, in his 1976 book The Origin of Consciousness in the Breakdown of the Bicameral Mind, wrote that the test is "routinely administered as an indicator of schizophrenia," and that while not all schizophrenic patients have trouble drawing a person, when they do, it is very clear evidence of a disorder.
 Specific signs could include a patient's neglect to include "obvious anatomical parts like hands and eyes," with "blurred and unconnected lines," ambiguous sex and general distortion.
 There has been no validation of this test as indicative of schizophrenia.
 Chapman and Chapman (1968), in a classic study of illusory correlation, showed that the scoring manual, e.g., large eyes as indicative of paranoia, could be generated from the naive beliefs of undergraduates.
 Likewise, Harris found no validity in personality testing through human figure drawing.
 He rejected the use of "an elaborate theory of symbolism" to interpret the stylization of features, instead preferring to let the child lead with a simple "Tell me about it" after the drawing.